mohammadmanzoor8972/Reedsy-frontend/README.md

 Tell us about one of your commercial projects with Vue.js or AngularJS.

 My self Mohammad, I am having alomst 8 year of experience in Frontend Development.
+I have worked on Angular, React, Redux, Backbone, Ionic, Phonegap etc.

 ## 2. General

 ##### 2.1.
 What kind of front end projects do you enjoy working on?
 Why?
+I like most of e-commerce and finance domain project and technology I like Javascript.
+I am familar with React and Angular.

 ##### 2.2.
 Which are your favorite features of HTML5?
 How have you used them before?
 In html5 I like Flexbox and Css-Grid.
 Its really usefull to manage layout.
 As HTML5 is well support for accessbliity.